tanya1149/Soduku-solver/README.md

 input.
 It fetches the unsolved Sudoku problem from an already stored data file and computes a possible solution to the given problem using bactracking algorithm along with optimization at steps.

+To try any sudoku puzzle edit the input with desired puzzle (empty spaces to be replaced by 0s) and output will be updated with its solution.